 4. Cheddar in Somerset

 Cheddar is a popular town in Somerset, thanks to it having England’s highest inland cliffs and magnificent caves.
 Cheddar Gorge and Caves are the most visited spots in Cheddar and the small hike is suitable for people of all ages.
+You can read about the best walks in Cheddar Gorge here.

 These Cathedral-like caves carry over 9,000 years of human history.
 Because of all the valuable history it holds, the village was named after England’s most famous cheese, Cheddar.
 Other attractions to visit near or around Cheddar are Black Rock and Pulpit Rock, and are well worth a visit.